Highlights of Mongan Institute Faculty COVID-19 Research: Population and Healthcare Delivery Science and the Global Pandemic

 The MGH Equity and Community Health COVID Response Team is working to assure that all we do to address COVID at MGH has equity and community health as our foundation.
 The team has workstreams focused on assuring that all communications to patients and employees are in multiple languages, that all clinical interactions have the capacity to meet the needs of diverse and multilingual populations, and that the critical social needs of our communities are addressed.

-Click here to access their COVID Information Repository.
+Click here to learn more about equity in the COVID-19 response.
 This website page has recommendations for addressing equity in the COVID-19 response, and a repository that has:

 Multilingual resources to serve the needs of patients, providers, and employees who speak languages other than English